What Is a Critical Care Transport Nurse?

 How Much Do Critical Care Transport Nurses Make?

-Critical care nurses earned an average salary of $79,930 as of December 2022, reports Payscale.
-Nurses with 5-10 years of experience earn an average of $85,000 per year.
+Critical care nurses earned an average salary of $84,765 as of October 2025, reports Payscale.
+Nurses with over 10 years of experience earn an average of over $89,000 per year.
 Note that these figures refer to earnings for a critical care nurse.
 More data is needed to report earnings for critical care transport nurses, specifically.

 Critical care transport nurses are important in the healthcare delivery system.
 As an aging population requires more advanced care — meaning more transfers between facilities — and rural hospitals struggle to keep up with demand, the need for medical care for patients during transport is increasing.